Contact Lens Care

 EyeCare America is a public service program of the Foundation of the American Academy of Ophthalmology.
 This site aims to raise awareness about eye diseases and eye care.
 It has information about eye conditions, treatments, and general eye health.
 You can check to see if you qualify for a free eye exam.

-This Web site has information about the latest innovations on contact lenses.
+This website has up-to-date information about contact lenses.
 It has information about the different types of lenses, contact lens solutions and products, and everyday eye care.

 |Specialist Medical Reviewer||Christopher J. Rudnisky, MD, MPH, FRCSC - Ophthalmology|

 Last Revised: October 16, 2012